THE JOURNAL: INTRODUCTION, AIMS & SCOPE

 Submission Process: Follow the four stages of paper submission.

-Publication Frequency: The journal publishes three issues per year, comprising both special issues and general issues.
+Publication Frequency: The journal publishes one issue per year, comprising both special issues and general issues.

 Call for Papers (CFP): The journal publishes CFP for both its general and special issues.
 Prospective contributors are advised to go through the scope of the journal as well as the current CFP before submitting their manuscripts.
 Submissions for the general issues are welcomed throughout the year.
 Details of the CFP are available here.

 Peer Review Process: Every submission to the journal is first read by the chief editor and run through plagiarism-checking software.
 If the submission is found original, previously unpublished and suitable for the journal, it is then sent for blind peer review.
 This means that the reviewers receive anonymous drafts and do not, in any way, get to know the identity of the authors.
 This rule applies to every contributor even if s/he is a member of the editorial board.
 The opinions of the reviewers, once received, are conveyed to the authors and in most of the cases revisions are sought.
 If the revisions are satisfactory, the article is then processed for publication.
-Decisions about the articles are finalized and conveyed to the contributors in less than a month from the date of submission.
+Decisions about the articles are finalized and conveyed to the contributors in a couple of months following submission.

 Payment to the Contributors: All About Ambedkar: A Journal on Theory and Praxis is a voluntary, non-profit, non-commercial journal.
 As such, it does not pay any fees to its contributors.